10xCSS/RELEASE/README.md

 - Disable whitespace trimming to preserve content input

 ### Improvements
-- Deviate history logic with notification to prevent inadvertent overwriting
+- History deviation logic with notification to prevent inadvertent overwriting
 - Implement vertical stacking dimension widget, so input and unit are always next to each other
-- Include a (`<title>.full.html`) file with both HTML and CSS for easy viewing in a browser in Takeout
+- Include a (`<title>.full.html`) file in Takeout export with both HTML and CSS for easy browser-able viewing
 - Implement dynamic font injection to correctly render/encode font families when generating a shared image
 - Update/unify font-stack with improved loading via waterfall loading and FontFace to prevent UI blocking
   - Font-stack/details: [editor.md#modern-font-stack](./features/editor.md#modern-font-stack)